 In 2011, I went to Phnom Penh with my boyfriend and we went to Phnom Tamao Animal Refuge Centre with Betelnut Tours (http://www.travelfish.org/feature/142).
 The English-speaking guide was wonderful and although the conditions here are not the standards we are used to for zoos in the western world, it was immensely better than the place I saw in 2007.
 I told the story about my last visit to my guide and she was so excited to tell me that they were involved with the closing down of that zoo and now all the animals are living happily there.
 They do good work and one of the charities that I donate to 'Free the Bears Fund' works tirelessly there to well...free the bears! (http://www.freethebears.org.au/) :)

 I was so happy to have done this tour and to find out that those animals have a better home.
 I think that you will enjoy it too, it is also a good chance to see the countryside on the outskirts of PP.

 As for my preferences on the SE Asian countries?
 I'm part Cambodian, so I'm a little bias.
-Speaking objectively, they are so different, the things to enjoy and explore in each country is definitely unique. over 5 years ago
+Speaking objectively, they are so different, the things to enjoy and explore in each country is definitely unique. almost 6 years ago

 ...if I had to make a preference list.
 1. Cambodia 2.
 Thailand 3.
 Vietnam 4.
 Laos